certmichelin/PTART/README.md

 4. Login with the user credentials.
 5. Welcome to PTART.
 6. Once you are done, stop the server: `Ctrl + C`

+## Upgrade:

+1. Navigate to the folder where PTART was cloned: `cd PTART`
+2. Stop the server if it's running: `Ctrl + C`
+3. Pull the latest code base via git: `git pull` or download the source from Github and replace the files.
+4. Setup any additional dependencies: `pipenv install`
+5. Run the virtual environment: `pipenv shell`
+6. Make the latest database changes: `python manage.py migrate`
+7. Start the server: `python manage.py runserver`